Discretization of continuous-time arbitrage strategies in financial markets with fractional Brownian motion: Introduction

+The goal of our study is straightforward.
 After exploring the properties and the economic intuition of the Shiryaev and Salopek strategies, the core objective of our study is to investigate their investment performance in a real-world setting.
 This means that, in a first step, we discretize the strategies and install different forms of transaction costs.
 This is not trivial because discretization alone makes the strategies lose their self-financing property and requires suitable countermeasures to maintain tradeability.
 In a second step, we perform an extensive Monte Carlo study for the discretized versions of the strategies.
 Here, we are particularly interested in whether they deliver positive terminal portfolio values on average and display acceptably small loss probabilities.
-We focus on these two quantities because they are central to established arbitrage definitions and allow a modern downside-oriented investment evaluation \cite[see][]{Eling2007,Cumova2014}.
-To answer our research question, we use the spectral method of \cite{Yin1996} for fBm simulation which, in contrast to alternatives, preserves the basic features of fBms \cite[see][]{Kijiama13}.
-We analyze the strategies with asset and trading parameters tailored to the current market environment exhibiting, for example, significantly falling transaction costs \cite[see][]{Chordia2014}.
+We focus on these two quantities because they are central to established arbitrage definitions and allow a modern downside-oriented investment evaluation \cite[see][]{Eling2007,Cumova2014}. {\neu To answer our research question, we use the circulant embedding method of \cite{Wood1994} for fBm simulation which, in contrast to alternatives, preserves the basic features of fBms and shines by remarkable computation speed \cite[see][]{Coeurjolly2000,Kijiama13}.} We analyze the strategies with asset and trading parameters tailored to the current market environment exhibiting, for example, significantly falling transaction costs \cite[see][]{Chordia2014}.
 Furthermore, we conduct a variety of sensitivity checks to identify the situations in which they perform best and worst.
-Overall, this results in an intuitive guide on how to chose, for example, the ideal candidate assets, parameters and trading frequencies of the strategies.
+This and {\neu a supplementary formal inspection of discretization error} result in an intuitive guide on how to chose, for example, the ideal candidate assets, parameters and trading frequencies of the strategies.